Gobot1234/steam.py/docs/api.rst

     Called when the client or the trade partner cancels a trade offer.

     .. note::
-        This is called when the trade state also is :attr:`~steam.ETradeOfferState.CanceledBySecondaryFactor`
+        This is called when the trade state becomes :attr:`~steam.ETradeOfferState.Canceled` and
+        :attr:`~steam.ETradeOfferState.CanceledBySecondaryFactor`.

     :param trade: The trade offer that was canceled.
     :type trade: :class:`~steam.TradeOffer`